Encrypted chat app Wickr opens code for public review

 “This is a multi-party, multi-device protocol,” explains Tom Leavy, one of the creators of the protocol.

 Wickr launched as a one-to-one communication service, allowing a single user with a single device to securely chat with another user.
-But over time, users have begun to use more devices and gravitiate toward group chat, so Wickr added those features too.
+But over time, users have begun to use more devices and gravitate toward group chat, so Wickr added those features too.
 But these features can cause problems for encrypted messaging because of the slow, sometimes data-heavy process of key exchange and encryption.

 “We collected a lot of overhead, to the point where it was becoming difficult to scale,” Leavy says.
 “For Professional, we had an opportunity to say, ‘Okay, let’s take apart all the components here and really decide what operations need to happen in order to maintain end-to-end encryption between all the parties.’
 The end result of that process was figuring out that there was a lot of replication of data and calculations in the key exchange and we were able to get a 50 percent reduction in larger group chats in the size of the message.”